 12. Conformity of production

 12.1.
-The conformity of production requirements relating to light duty vehicle emissions are already covered by the rules specified in paragraph 8 of UN Regulation No. [154] on WLTP and therefore compliance with the conformity of production requirements of UN Regulation No. [154] can be considered as sufficient to cover the conformity of production requirements for vehicles type approved under this Regulation.
+The conformity of production requirements relating to light duty vehicle emissions are already covered by the rules specified in paragraph 8 of UN Regulation No. 154 on WLTP and therefore compliance with the conformity of production requirements of UN Regulation No. 154 can be considered as sufficient to cover the conformity of production requirements for vehicles type approved under this Regulation.

 12.2.
-In addition to the provisions in paragraph 12.1. the manufacturer shall ensure that all vehicles within the PEMS test family are compliant with the Type 1 conformity of production requirements of the UN Regulation No. [154] on WLTP.
+In addition to the provisions in paragraph 12.1. the manufacturer shall ensure that all vehicles within the PEMS test family are compliant with the Type 1 conformity of production requirements of UN Regulation No. 154 on WLTP.

 13. Penalties for non-conformity of production